Can You Wear White Shoes to a Wedding? Dos and Don’ts

 Is It Okay To Wear White Shoes to a Wedding?

 In years gone by, it would be a complete no-no for guests to wear white to a wedding.
-The bride’s white dress has long been considered the only acceptable article of white clothing on display!

 How Laid-Back (Or Highly Strung) Is the Couple?